Uninett/nav/doc/geomap/README.rst

 --------------------

-* The initial position and zoom level of the map (if none is specified in the query string) is hardcoded in geomap.js, and the chosen position be regarded as a bit too Trondheim-centric for general use.
+* The initial position and zoom level of the map (if none is specified in the query string) is hardcoded in ``geomap.js``, and the chosen position be regarded as a bit too Trondheim-centric for general use.

   Some ideas for improvement:

-  * Make the initial position and zoom level configurable properties (add them to the configuration file geomap/config.py).
+  * Make the initial position and zoom level configurable properties (add them to the configuration file ``geomap/config.py``).

   * Write some code to make a reasonable guess for a good default position based on the positions of rooms in the database.

 * Geomap is tested almost exclusively in Firefox 3 on Ubuntu (it looks like it is working in Opera 9 on Ubuntu too).
 Since there is a lot of JavaScript code here, there is great potential for differences between browsers.
 It would probably be a good idea to do some testing in more browsers.

 * If (when) the server, for some reason, fails in generating the data resource, the network information simply disappears from the map, with no error message given to the user.
-This is probably not ideal, although users may not be very interested in hearing that a GargleException occured on line 42 of obscurities.py either.
+This is probably not ideal, although users may not be very interested in hearing that a "GargleException occured on line 42 of obscurities.py" either.
 For development, the Firebug extension to Firefox is very convenient -- its console lists all the URLs requested by the script, so it is easy to follow the last one in order to see what the server said.

-* When loading the Geomap page, then waiting for a long time without doing anything, the 'next' and 'last' buttons in the time selection remain disabled, even though the next time interval should be selectable (to be able to select a newer time interval, one must first change the time selection, for example by going one step back or up).
-This could be fixed by using JavaScript's setTimeout function to update the user interface regularly.
+* When loading the Geomap page, then waiting for a long time without doing anything, the `next` and `last` buttons in the time selection remain disabled, even though the next time interval should be selectable (to be able to select a newer time interval, one must first change the time selection, for example by going one step back or up).
+This could be fixed by using JavaScript's ``setTimeout`` function to update the user interface regularly.

-* If some users are interested in always seeing the newest data, it could be useful to have a "most recent data" selection as an alternative to selecting a specific time interval.
-When this selection is activated, the data could be updated regularly even when the map is not moved (use setTimeout).
+* If some users are interested in always seeing the newest data, it could be useful to have a `most recent data` selection as an alternative to selecting a specific time interval.
+When this selection is activated, the data could be updated regularly even when the map is not moved (use ``setTimeout``).
 Implementing this is a small matter of JavaScript programming.

 * When zooming far out, the network data has a tendency to disappear